Outsourcing Business Processes

 What is outsourcing?

-Always a good place to start; and that is understanding what the process of outsourcing is.
+A good place to start is to understand what the process of outsourcing is.

 Key Points to Consider Before You Outsource?